HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````
 NOTE:
 - Install **rng-tools** to properly create the key
-- You only have to do the creation of the secret key on the server (i.e here mgn)
+- You only have to do the creation of the secret key on the server (i.e. here mgn)

 #### Copy Munge secret key to all compute nodes
-After the secret key is created, you need to copy the key to all of the compute nodes (i.e here n1, n2)
+After the secret key is created, you need to copy the key to all of the compute nodes (i.e. here n1, n2)
 ````
 scp /etc/munge/munge.key root@n1:/etc/munge
 scp /etc/munge/munge.key root@n2:/etc/munge